 - Jose Cuervo Especial

-The most famous and widely available bottle of Jose Cuervo is either the Jose Cuervo Especial Silver or Gold.
+The most famous and widely available bottles of Jose Cuervo are either the Jose Cuervo Especial Silver or Gold.
 Both are mixto tequilas containing added grain alcohol.
-Found in dive bars and frat houses the world over, these are budget bottles meant more for causing inebriation than for being enjoyed as a spirit.
-Bottled at 40% ABV.
+Found in dive bars and frat houses the world over, these budget bottles are meant more for causing inebriation than for being enjoyed as a spirit.
+They are bottled at 40% ABV.

 - Jose Cuervo Platino

-Platino is a 100% Blue Weber Agave Tequila made using a process created by Jose Cuervo which recaptures the steam created during distillation and focuses the flavors back into the tequila.
-It is bottled at 40% ABV
+Platino is a 100% Blue Weber Agave Tequila made using a process created by Jose Cuervo that recaptures the steam created during distillation and focuses the flavors back into the tequila.
+It is bottled at 40% ABV.

 - Jose Cuervo Tradicional

 Jose Cuervo Tradicional is the Cuervo line of tequila, which is actually tequila, as opposed to mixto.
 They produce a Plata, Reposado, and Anejo.
 While none of these are the best available for their price, they are all 100% Blue Weber Agave Tequila and respectable as tequila.
 The Anejo is finished in Irish whiskey casks for a fruitier note of flavor, while the Plata is recommended to be consumed as cold as possible, which is never a good sign regarding tequila.

 The bottle at the higher end of the Jose Cuervo product line, Reserva de Familia, claims to be the world’s first extra Anejo tequila.